ItalyPaleAle/dapr-actor-reminders-v2-demo/README.md

   3. The reminder is executed.
   4. The transaction is committed if everything went well, which actually deletes the reminder from the database.
 - When a new reminder is added, it's saved in the database.
 If it's scheduled to be executed "immediately", the first sidecar that is polling for reminders will pick it up.
+  - If the reminder's scheduled time is within `fetchAhead` from now (in the demo, 5s), then it's stored in the database in a way that is already owned by the current sidecar (e.g. with `lease_time` already set).
+It's then directly enqueued in the queue managed by the current sidecar.
+  - This behavior can potentially lead to a less uniform distribution of reminders, so users should have a way to disable it.
+  - _Note: this is **not** implemented in this demo for the reason above_
 - When a reminder is updated (same actor type, actor ID, and reminder name), it's replaced in the database.
 This also removes any lease that may exist.

 # Notes for implementing in Dapr